FAQs

 Hail is precipitation in the form of transparent or partially opaque balls or irregular lumps of concentric ice, and does not include sleet, snow and frozen or partly frozen rain.

-Hail Insurance becomes effective at 12 noon, the day following the date of application.
+Hail insurance becomes effective at 12pm noon, the day following the date of application (pending liability availability and acceptance from our office).

-CHA will provide up to $400 per acre coverage.
-However, total insurance may be bought up to the ‘actual cash value’ of the crop.
+Canadian Hail Agencies offers up to $400 per acre coverage.
+However, total insurance may be bought up the actual cash value of the crop.

 My neighbor cash rents his land to my son.
 Can I purchase a hail insurance policy on my son’s crop?